CryptoArtisty/DailyTrendBiasPro/README.md

-# Trading Bias Messenger - Privacy-First Edition
+# DailyTrendBiasPro - Privacy-First Edition

 A zero-knowledge trading bias alert tool with Telegram alerts.
 Your Chat ID **never leaves your device**.